-When it comes to P2P file transfers and torrenting, the most important characteristics are speed and knowing your IP address will never be exposed.
+When it comes to P2P file transfers and torrenting, the most important characteristics are VPN speed and knowing your IP address will never be exposed.

 Surfshark is one of the best VPNs for torrenting.
 With leak protection and kill switches built into their apps.
-Additionally, with the WireGuard protocol, Surfshark can deliver blazing fast speeds for P2P torrenting on all servers.
+Additionally, with the WireGuard protocol, Surfshark can deliver blazing-fast speeds for P2P torrenting on all servers.

 Netflix, streaming, and torrenting winner: Surfshark

-Reliability and support winner: Surfshark by a nose (fin?)
+Reliability and support winner: Tie

 Price and Value

 Now let’s compare this to Surfshark.

-Price and value winner: Surfshark
+Price and refund winner: Surfshark

 Note: To see other deals and discounts, check out our guide on VPN coupons here.